Faculty Manual

 Last Revision: December 18, 2013

-This Fairleigh Dickinson University (the “University”) Policy On Prohibited Discrimination, Harassment And Related Misconduct prohibits all forms of Discrimination and Harassment based on Protected Status.
+This Fairleigh Dickinson University (the “University”) Policy On Prohibited Discrimination, Harassment and Related Misconduct prohibits all forms of Discrimination and Harassment based on Protected Status.
 It also expressly prohibits related conduct, including Sexual and Gender-Based Harassment, Sexual Assault, Sexual Exploitation, Stalking and Interpersonal Violence, which need not be based on the individual’s Protected Status.
 In addition, this Policy prohibits Complicity for knowingly assisting in an act that violates this Policy and Retaliation against an individual because of their good faith participation in the reporting, investigation, or adjudication of violations of this Policy.
 University students and employees who violate this Policy will be met with appropriate disciplinary action, up to and including dismissal, expulsion or termination from the University.
 Third parties who violate this Policy may have their relationship with the University terminated and their access to campus restricted.

-The complete policy can be found here: http://fdu.edu/hr/nondescriminationandantiharassmentpolicy.pdf
+The complete policy can be found here: https://www.fdu.edu/wp-content/uploads/2025/08/Non-Title-IX-Prohibited-Discrimination-Harassment-and-Related-Misconduct-Policy-and-Procedures_8.20.25.pdf

-Appendix F: No Smoking Policy
+Appendix E: No Smoking Policy

 Responsible Office: Office of Human Resources